 Virgin Galactic (SPCE) Outpaces Stock Market Gains: What You Should Know

-SPCE will be looking to display strength as it nears its next earnings release, which is expected to be November 8, 2021.
-On that day, SPCE is projected to report earnings of -$0.25 per share, which would represent year-over-year growth of 26.47%.
+Investors will be hoping for strength from SPCE as it approaches its next earnings release, which is expected to be November 8, 2021.
+The company is expected to report EPS of -$0.25, up 26.47% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for SPCE.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for SPCE.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.14% higher.
 SPCE is holding a Zacks Rank of #2 (Buy) right now.

 Click to get this free report